 Vitamin B6 Side Effects

-Note: This document contains side effect information about pyridoxine.
-Some of the dosage forms listed on this page may not apply to the brand name Vitamin B6.
+Note: This page contains side effects data for the generic drug pyridoxine.
+It is possible that some of the dosage forms included below may not apply to the brand name Vitamin B6.

 For the Consumer

 Applies to pyridoxine: capsule, injectable, solution, tablet, tablet enteric coated, tablet extended release

 As well as its needed effects, pyridoxine (the active ingredient contained in Vitamin B6) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking pyridoxine, check with your doctor or nurse as soon as possible:With large doses

 Applies to pyridoxine: compounding powder, injectable solution, oral tablet

 The profound sensory loss following treatment with high doses of parenteral pyridoxine (the active ingredient contained in Vitamin B6) may not be reversible.[Ref]